jonaznas/advanced-spring-angular-boilerplate/README.md

 Gradle |
 Intellij IDEA |

-You just need to set up the environment variables for the database if you want to use postgressql.
+You just need to set up the environment variables for the database if you want to use postgresql.

 For mysql take a look at [this wiki](https://github.com/JetBrains/Exposed/wiki/DataBase-and-DataSource).